duereg/hugo-site/content/beginners-guide/07b-backs-in-the-3-3.md

 If the puck is keeping in relatively the same spot, the weak side back should be floating on the surface the whole time, watching for the puck to swing to his side, or watching for the time when someone beats both the strong and center back.
 Good cycling is vital to keeping possession and moving the puck forward.

-If the puck should swing from one side to the other, it’s the weak and center back’s responsibility to make sure the puck does not advance.
+If the puck should swing from one side to the other, it's the weak and center back's responsibility to make sure the puck does not advance.
 In an ideal world, the weak back immediately goes to the bottom and swims into the play once the puck crosses to his side of the pool, the center goes in behind the weak back for support, and the strong back goes to the surface in the back of the formation.
-Now, the “weak” back has become the strong back, and the “strong” back has become the weak side back.
+Now, the "weak" back has become the strong back, and the "strong" back has become the weak side back.

 All of backs should be in a straight line between the puck, and the center of their own goal.